Rules for Solving Antonyms

 - old – new, young, youthful, current, fresh, modern, green. (here old was either age or time, hence all antonyms fall into a broader range)

 - Complementary Antonyms: these are the ones that stand in complete contrast to each other.
-Also known as relational antonyms, the relation of these antonyms are universally opposite

 - push and pull